 My mind thinks digitally, 1’s and 0’s, on and off.
-For this reason weight loss is a matter of math for me.
-To lose weight the body needs to consume less calories than it takes in.
+For this reason, weight loss is a matter of math for me.
+To lose weight the body needs to consume fewer calories than it takes in.

-ADF may be a way to reduce calorie intake while loering the body’s hunger pains and food cravings response.
-This may be a simple solution for losing weight, better health while eating the foods you like and avoiding expensive supplements.
+ADF may be a way to reduce calorie intake while lowering the body’s hunger pains and food cravings response.
+This may be a simple solution for losing weight, and better health while eating the foods you like and avoiding expensive supplements.

 I love the fact I can eat just about anything I like on the days I am allowed to eat.
 Anything within reason.
 I mean you still have to try and create that caloric deficit to maintain a healthy body weight.